logzio/terraform-provider-logzio/docs/resources/tracing_account.md

 * Learn more about available [APIs for managing Logz.io accounts](https://api-docs.logz.io/docs/logz/logz-io-api/)

 **Note:** These endpoints are available for **Consumption** accounts only, and are additionally gated per account by a feature flag.
-If the account is not eligible the API responds with `400`.
+If the account is not eligible, the API responds with `400`.

 ## Example Usage
 ```hcl